 VIDEO11 min.
 By Brian Johnson summarizing the book “Nonviolent Communication~ The Language of Life” by Marshall Rosenberg

-Join the online Compassion Course – Register by June 21, 2017 (there may be a “grace period) Each week there is a weekly email lesson, and other opportunities for connection and support.
+Join the online Compassion Course – Register by June 19th (there may be a “grace period) Each week there is a weekly email lesson, and other opportunities for connection and support.
+Quite awesome.

 Blame Free State This audio with powerpoint images is a 1 hour webinar with Francois Beausoleil of the Blame Free State Institute.
 The first 3 minutes are an introduction.
 Hang in there, it’s good.
 It also covers the basics of NVC.
 February 7, 2017